mcduta/h5py-demo/README.md

 ```
 Place this just after the last `MPI.Wtime` call.
 Rerun the demo with 4 processes and observe the output.
 Now replace the "process view" of the data `dataproc[0,0]` with the "global view" `dataset[0,0]` and rerun.
 What happens?
 ```

 ---

+---
+*Exercise*:
+Repeat the write and read runs above on `gpfs` rather than `etx4`.
+Use an interactive cluster session and an appropriate path (_e.g._ `/dls/p45`) that is mounted as `gpfs` on Hamilton nodes.
+How do write/read times compare with `ext4`.
+Repeat the same operations, on the same path but this time on your workstations, which mounts the path as `nfs` (check!).

+---